pwwang/pipen/docs/running.md

 Since v1.0.0, the progress bars also show the number of jobs in different statuses:

 - I: initiated
+- Q: queued (added in v1.0.3)
-- Sbm: submitted
+- S: submitted
 - R: running
-- S: succeeded/cached
-- F: failed
+- D: succeeded/cached | failed

 For single-job processes, the job progress bar will be simplified to show the status of the job directly.